unl-pal/typechange-bot/pages/consent-document.md

 If you have questions about your rights or complaints about the research, you may contact the UNL Institutional Review Board (contact information listed below).

-### Revocation of Consent, Study Data Removal, and Individual Opt-Out
+### Opt-Out, Revocation of Consent, and Study Data Removal

-You may revoke your consent to participate in this study at any time.
-To do so, respond with `@UNLPALBOTUSERACCT REVOKECONSENT`, which will have the effect of opting you out of further requests across any of our monitored projects.
-You may choose to consent again at any time thereafter.
+You may opt-out of this study at any time, using the command `@UNLPALBOTUSERACCT OPTOUT`.
+This will opt you out of future requests across any of our monitored projects.
+If you would like to opt-in again, you may use the command `@UNLPALBOTUSERACCT CONSENT` on any monitored project commit.

-During the course of data collection, you may request that your study data is removed.
-We will remove all study-related data to which you are connected from our server, except for record of your initial consent, revocation of consent, and request for data removal.
-These records will not be released as part of the normal research process.
-To start this process, respond with `@UNLPALBOTUSERACCT REVOKEREMOVE`.
+You may request that your data is removed from the study at any time before data collection is completed by using the command `@UNLPALBOTUSERACCT REMOVE`.
+This will also have the effect of opting you out of the study.
+Upon receiving this command, we will remove all study-related data to which you are directly connected from our server, except for that which is necessary for us to maintain the opt-out list.
+We will retain only the record of your initial consent and your request for data removal.

-Finally, if you have not consented, and would like us not to bother you, respond with `@UNLPALBOTUSERACCT OPTOUT`, and we will not respond with a request for participation on any commits you make to any monitored projects.

 ## Study Related Resources